arnesh2212/FoundationalModel/Task3B - RealiImages SuperResolution/readme.md

 # Task 3A-  Image Super-resolution

-This Repository contains trained model to upscale low-resolution strong lensing images using the provided high-resolution samples as ground truths.
-The models were trained using Pytorch for more flexibilty.
+This Repository contains the trained model to upscale low-resolution strong lensing images using the provided high-resolution samples as ground truths.
+The models were trained using Pytorch for more flexibility.
+The techniques ranged from using simple CNN-based scaling techniques to using zero-shot learning techniques.
+The future scope of this project is to use latent variable-based models and GAN-based architectures.

 ## Results